lowcodeunit/public-web-docs/docs/guides/e-commerce/forestry-11ty-jamcart/develop-site.md

 ## Products List

-Creating pages is very straightforward, simply create a new file at `src/index.liquid`.
+Creating pages is very straight-forward, simply create a new file at `src/index.liquid`.
 Then use the following as your homepage contents:

 ```html
 ---